 3. Semi-annual newsletter starting in the summer 2016 that will summarize recent postings on the NASPA webite and highlight NASPA VKC initiatives around the country.

 4. A Veteran Webinar Series that will feature each of NASPA's regions once each year and engage participants in current and meaningful dialogue about issues realted to student veteran success.

 5. The NASPA Veteran Symposium.
-In 2015 NASPA conducedt the first national-level student veteran symposium, which was be an extension of the highly successful Louisville Veteran Symposium.
+In 2015 NASPA conducted the first national-level student veteran symposium, which was an extension of the highly successful Louisville Veteran Symposium.
 This annual event occurs in February.

 6. The NASPA National Conference.
 This is perhaps the most improtant event to get knowledge out to NASPA members that attend only one event each year.

 A summary of our history can be found here.

 One of the best resources available to you is the wide range of professional development opportunities.
 This list contains both our “Hosted Events,” workshops and webinars that we plan and manage, and some “Related Events,” hosted by the NASPA Central Office or other NASPA Constituent Groups.
 To see a full listing of NASPA events, please see the Events page.

 Knowledge Community leaders are NASPA volunteers who have generously devoted their time to their Knowledge Community.
 Chairs are elected by the Knowledge Community members while Regional representatives are selected from within the Region.
 Additional roles are selected by the Knowledge Community.

 For open positions, please refer to our Get Involved page.